-Deciding what tools to use in your business can be an overwhelming task.
-So it is always great when you stumble upon tools that are so nice to use and so self-evident that you can’t live without them.
-As my happy-new-year’s gift to you: I am going to share my top 10 favorite online-business tools for 2022.
+Selecting tools for your business can be an overwhelming task.
+So I love it when I stumble upon tools that are so self-evident that you can’t live without them.
+As this year ramps up: I want to share my top 10 favorite online-business tools for 2023.

-- WordPress + Elementor – I am honestly surprised by how hard I am crushing on Elementor.
+- WordPress + Elementor – Honestly, not much has changed regarding how hard I am crushing on Elementor, so I will just leave last year’s summary right here.
 I started designing websites back in 1999, when the HTML was coded in notepad and uploaded to the server through FTP.
 I begrudgingly went to WordPress sometime around 2013-2014 and have enjoyed watching it develop through the years.
-Elementor was not a hard choice – there are some some amazing themes / templates out there and it makes it super easy to get your website up and running in a minimal amount of time (even for someone with absolutely no programming knowledge).
+Elementor was not a hard choice – there are some amazing themes / templates out there, and it makes it super easy to get your website up and running in a minimal amount of time (even for someone with absolutely no programming knowledge).

 - Canva – Who doesn’t love Canva?
 This tool has democratized graphic design and made it accessible to the masses.
 You no longer need to be an Adobe Photoshop Pro to have nice graphics.
 If you go for Canva Pro – you get access to a tonne of templates and there are a load of third-party designers selling design bundles and packs.

 - Zapier – The ultimate matchmaker, Zapier connects everything that doesn’t integrate natively.
 I don’t think there is anything that Zapier doesn’t connect up.